neilbren/user-django-framework/README.md

 The users REST API will use the Django framework to allow users to perform the following CRUD operations to the backend DB.

 -  Create new users
--  Listing existing user data
+-  List existing user data
 -  Update user data
--  Authenticate user credentials
+-  Authenticate users
 -  Delete user data

 The project will utilise the API Viewset class.
-.

 __Sources:__
 - https://github.com/encode/django-rest-framework
 - https://github.com/LondonAppDeveloper/recipe-app-api